gillesfabio/express-pjaxify/README.md

 Only used with the `layout` strategy.

-The key name that contains the layout file path injected in view context.
+The key name that contains the layout file path.

 Defaults to `layout`.